Interview for Medicine MBChB

 Managing your nerves

 If it's obvious that you're becoming a bit flustered, our interviewers will be helpful and encouraging and will put you at ease.

 Invite to interview

-If you are invited to interview, we will email your invitation to both your personal and @dundee.ac.uk email accounts in November/December.
-We will not notify you of an invitation via UCAS.
-We don't issue all invitations at once, instead we release invitations in phases depending on when your application has been assessed by our Admissions Team.
+Rather than issuing all invitations at once, we release them in phases depending on when your application has been assessed by our admissions team.
 Where possible, we will try to give you at least two weeks' notice.